 I had honestly forgotten how much I love theme parks until I entered through the front gates of Universal Studios Japan.
 I couldn’t wipe the grin off my face as I walked down the main street.
 Surrounded by cartoon characters running past, roller coasters whizzing overhead and cheery music filling the air, I was back in my happy place!

-Universal Studios Japan was certainly a far cry from any of the theme parks I had been to in the past.
+Universal Studios Osaka was certainly a far cry from any of the theme parks I had been to in the past.
 I may not have been able to understand the Japanese-speaking Harry Potter, had no idea who any of the anime characters were, and was rather unaccustomed to some of the strange snacks offered around the park, but it was these unique Japanese quirks that made my day at USJ so delightful.
-Here is a little guide on how make the most out of a day at Universal Studios Japan!
+Here is a little guide on how make the most out of a day at Universal Studios Osaka!

 Wizarding World of Harry Potter

 Dust off your broomsticks and get your wand ready as you enter the mystical, magical, magnificent Wizarding World of Harry Potter!
 During peak times, you may need a timed entry ticket to get into this section of the park, which you can obtain in advance or on the day at central park.
 Once you’re inside, here are a few of my top Wizarding World of Harry Potter Must-do’s:

 Head to Ollivanders and purchase your very own magical wand!
 I’m telling you now, this isn’t just any old souvenir wand…The wand comes with a map and allows you to cast magical spells around Hogsmeade Village!
 The wands don’t come cheap, but then again, can you really put a price on magical powers?

 Try a mug of butter beer, or better yet, some butter beer ice-cream.
 Be warned, you will probably be on a magical sugar high after consuming this sickly sweet concoction…